 QNX is a real-time operating system for embedded systems.
-It was first released for the 8088 processor in 1982 by the Canadian software company Quantum Software Systems.
+It was first released for the 8088 processor in 1982 by the Canadian software company Quantum Software Systems and later sold to Harman in 2004.

 How does it work?